the-letter-e-production/Express-MVC/README.md

 app.listen();
 ```

-__NOTE:__ Router middleware is executed across all routers in order

 ## Controllers ##
 Controllers are created in the same way as an express controller using the `function(req, res)` syntax, with 1 subtle difference... method grouping.